• Skip to primary navigation

 The last thing you want to do after a meal is to clean everyone’s dishes and take them to the sink.

-It’s easy for any age of the child to learn to pick up everything and take it away.
+It’s easy for children of any age to learn to pick up everything and take it away.
 If you fear something might get broken, don’t do it on the nights you use the “nice” dishes or china.

 This chore is a simple one that helps children know that messes don’t just clean themselves.